Xeogin/HL2DM-Enhancements-Pack/README.md

 **A collection of essential performance tweaks, bug fixes, and UI improvements for Half-Life 2: Deathmatch.**

-This project bundles community-tested optimizations and fixes into a simple 'set-and-forget' package.
-These enhancements load with the game to provide a smoother and more reliable experience without the need for complex console commands or fragile config files
+This project bundles community-tested optimizations and fixes into a simple "set-and-forget" package.
+These enhancements load with the game to provide a smoother and more reliable experience without the need for complex console commands or fragile config files.

+## Philosophy
+* **Minimalist & Authentic:** This pack does not include any third-party assets like custom fonts, textures, etc. Everything is based on the files that come with the game and are given minimal modifications to keep the experience as true to stock as possible.
+* **Compatibility First:** This project is designed to stay out of the way of other mods.
+The file naming ensures the core config takes high priority for stability, while the UI enhancements are positioned to be easily overridden by other modifications, which is very much expected with custom HUDs.
+* **Full Transparency:** Every file in this pack can be read as a plain text file.
+Additionally, every setting changed includes both an explanatory comment and what its default value was.

+---

 ## Features